Cedar Ridge Beagles

 Lamb and

-Rice or chicken and rice foods are often recommended for breeds of dogs with
+Rice or chicken and rice foods (no corn in the ingredients) are often recommended for breeds of dogs with

 large ears that lay down, like beagles.